 There are several types of pond algae.
 Only in rare cases do ponds constructed with stone and gravel experience the type of algae that turns water opaque green.
 In early Spring this can happen for a short period while bacterial colonies are establishing as the water warms.

 The most common algae are forms of string algae.
-Even with clear pond water, string algae can be unsightly, growing on waterfall and streambed rocks.
+Even with clear pond water, string algae can be unsightly, growing on waterfalls and streambed rocks.
 Many ponds never have any string algae problems, since the pH of the pond water seems to be the determining factor.
 But, it can be a big problem in other ponds.
 String algae can be removed by hand, or you can supplement your pond with one of several types of natural additives that seem to slow growth or even prevent it.
 Barley straw mini bales, or extracts from barley straw, are often effective in slowing or preventing string algae.
 There are also algaecides that are derived from the same natural processes as decaying barley that kill existing string algae and can prevent growth if used regularly.

 Fish & Plant Maintenance

 Fish need practically no regular maintenance.
 Even feeding them is optional, since they can survive solely on food they scavenge in the pond.
 However, with regular feeding, fish will grow quickly and will be friendlier to visitors.
 Without regular feeding they will hide from people.
 While there are fish diseases, problems are rare in healthy ponds and much more evident in indoor aquariums.
-Koi and goldfish are good trouble free fish, they add enjoyment, and will keep even still water ponds free of mosquitoes.
+Koi and goldfish are good trouble-free fish, they add enjoyment and will keep even still water ponds free of mosquitoes.

 Most pond plants are perennials and annuals, with just a few evergreens.
-Most will need to have their dead foliage removed at the end of the growing season, or at the beginning of the Spring with a pond clean up.
+Most will need to have their dead foliage removed at the end of the growing season, or at the beginning of the Spring with a pond clean-up.
 Because plants growing in or at the edge of the pond are adapted to growing in water and the pond doesn’t dry up, many grow prolifically.
 Some pond plants grow so quickly that they require regular pruning to keep them from taking over the pond.
 Many of these are best avoided unless you have a monthly pond maintenance contract.

 Schedule A Cleaning